josephnwachukwu/Front-End-Dev-Guidelines/README.md

 A clear, clean, and concise HTML structure is also necessary for semantics, flexibility, and a reliable deployment environment.
 Do not deviate from established templates or patterns without architect approval.

+#### Validation

+Valid markup is a goal but not a mandate.
+However, be aware validation can be an excellent starting place while debugging a Web page — especially if the problems are unusual.

 ## CSS

 ### CSS Best Practices